andrew/ultimate-awesome/README.md

 - [Active-SLAM-Paper-List](https://github.com/DoongLi/Active-SLAM-Paper-List) - Active SLAM or Active Mapping  is focused on how to build a good map autonomously.
 - [awesome-game-essays](https://github.com/filfreire/awesome-game-essays) - Thoughtful and noteworthy links to awesome videogame "essay" kind of content .🎮.
 - [awesome-hinduism](https://github.com/gopalindians/awesome-hinduism) - Awesome collection of Sanatana dharma(सनातन धर्म).
-- [vr-resources](https://github.com/gruberdev/vr-resources) - A repository to aggregate resources for VR development.
 - [awesome-soft](https://github.com/Himura2la/awesome-soft) - My humble attempts to collect all great pieces of software I use, recommend, or know about.
 - [awesome-leni-robredo-list](https://github.com/itsleni/awesome-leni-robredo-list) - List of links for the campaign of Leni Robredo for Philippine President.
 - [system-architecture-awesome](https://github.com/jefersonsv/system-architecture-awesome) - A collection of awesome system architecture.